-How many years have you been in construction management + how did you get into the construction business?
+How many years have you been in construction management & how did you get into the construction business?

 I have been working in commercial construction since graduating from the construction management program at Western Michigan University in 1996.
 During college and the years immediately following I worked as a laborer, carpenter and ultimately as a carpentry supervisor for a general contractor specializing in residential and light commercial restoration work.
 Working for an “old school” general contractor in those days meant being exposed to all of the trades because we were often shifted between the various departments.
 We self-performed concrete, masonry, rough carpentry, finish carpentry, roofing, siding, mechanical, plumbing and electrical all under the direction of licensed masters in their respective fields.
 The exposure to all of the various trades has proved valuable in my current position by providing a fundamental understanding of the tasks involved in managing multi-discipline work.
 I am proud to say I best fit the description of “a jack of all trades and master of none.”
 I consider the field experience gained in those first 8-10 years to be my most valuable asset.

-On a day to day basis I deal with all aspects of the construction process from conception to completion.
+On a day to day basis, I deal with all aspects of the construction process from conception to completion.
 I have direct interaction with our clients, architects, engineers, suppliers, subcontractors and other trade professionals with the responsibility to deliver high-quality projects on time and within budget.
 My primary objective on a day to day basis is to be looking far enough down the road to try and anticipate potential issues before they become problems.
 This is a guiding principle when reviewing documents, bid scopes, contracts, schedules, etc. that have become a critical part of our business.
-I believe this is an important complimentary role to our superintendents and trade partners who are focused on production.
+I believe this is an important complementary role to our superintendents and trade partners who are focused on production.

-Your favorite build Frederick has done + Why?
+Your favorite build Frederick has done & Why?

 Among the recently completed projects, one of my favorites was the renovation work recently completed for PRAB conveyors.
 We were invited to the project with a strong referral from a local architect to help them deliver a fast track project with both a tight budget and short deadline.
 The drawings were approximately 80% complete when we started, and we had a week to help assess the budget, value engineer and get the drawings ready to bid.
 The bid period was approximately ten days, and we expected to start on site a few days after bidding.
 To meet the project budget and schedule goals we were able to recommend, invite, and award a small group of prequalified subcontractors and suppliers.
-The fast paced nature of the project created a high level of energy, trust, and cooperation between all of the parties involved.
+The fast-paced nature of the project created a high level of energy, trust, and cooperation between all of the parties involved.
 We delivered a high-quality project and exceeded the client’s expectations.

-Five things you couldn't live without.
+What are five things you couldn't live without?

 Favorite place you have been on vacation and why?

 We have been fortunate to live on a lake for the past 15 years, so our summers are filled with boating, swimming and relaxing with friends and family.
-Other memorable trips are camping at Sleeping Bear Dunes, snowboarding trips up north and a well-deserved all inclusive trip to Acapulco Mexico when our kids were younger.
+Other memorable trips are camping at Sleeping Bear Dunes, snowboarding trips up north and a well-deserved all-inclusive trip to Acapulco Mexico when our kids were younger.